 Terminate each cable at the Processor and at the antennas with TNC plug connectors.
 Connect the cable ends at the antennas to each antenna.
 At the Processor, connect the cables to the appropriate terminals.
-Do not over-tighten the connectors, or internal damage to the Processor or the antenna could result.
+Do not over-tighten the connectors or internal damage to the Processor or the antenna could result.
 See Section VI.

-Precautions in routing antenna cables:
+Precautions for routing antenna cables:

 - A. Route the cable avoiding sharp bends and using strain relief.
 Secure as necessary to prevent chafing.
-Avoid routing antenna cables with other electrical cables. - B. Avoid tie-wrapping transponder output cables or GPS antenna cables with the TAS antenna cables.
-Do not tie-wrap a cable bundle so as to deform cables.
-Separate the coupler line and the TAS antenna lines from each other and from other transmitting cables as much as possible.
-Avoid routing with any cable that may emit excessive EMI, such as DME, transponder cables, suppression lines from other equipment or high-current power cables. - C. Ensure that all connections are sound, i.e. avoid frayed and exposed shields.
-Poor connections will result in poor performance. - D. It is normally necessary to run the antenna cables together.
+Avoid routing antenna cables with other electrical cables. - B. Avoid tie-wrapping transponder output cables or GPS antenna cables with the TAS antenna cables. - C. Do not tie-wrap a cable bundle so as to deform cables. - D. Separate the coupler line and the TAS antenna lines from each other and from other transmitting cables as much as possible. - E. Avoid routing with any cable that may emit excessive EMI, such as DME, transponder cables, suppression lines from other equipment or high-current power cables. - F. Ensure that all connections are sound, i.e. avoid frayed and exposed shields.
+Poor connections will result in poor performance. - G. It is normally necessary to run the antenna cables together.
 If so, attempt to provide some separation between the cables to reduce cross talk.
 Avoid excessive tie wrapping and sharp bends.
 If this is not possible, consider using foil-shielded cable to preclude the possibility of interference of the cables with each other.
 If one antenna cable set is too long, attempt to take up the length by routing rather than looping the cable.
 Looping can create bearing errors.
-See Section VI. - E. Ensure antenna cables are routed clear of flight controls and control cables.
+Some difference in length between the top antenna cable pair and bottom antenna cable pair is acceptable.
+See Section VI. - H. Ensure antenna cables are routed clear of flight controls and control cables.